Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples: RAPS recalibration experiments

 RAPS is calibrated using exactly the same conformal calibration process as APS and only differs from APS in terms of the prediction set function $\setC (\vx, u, \tau)$.
 The prediction set function for RAPS is defined as

 where $u \sim U(0,1)$, similar to APS and $\lambda, \kreg$ are the hyperparameters of RAPS corresponding to the regularization amount and the number of top non-penalized predictions respectively.

-Note that the cutoff threshold $\tau^\setP$ obtained by calibrating RAPS on some calibration set $\setD^\setP_\calib$ can be larger than one due to the added regularization.
-Therefore, in order to apply QTC-ST, we map $\tau^\setP$ back to the $[0, 1]$ range by dividing by the total scores after added regularization.
-QTC and QTC-SC do not require such an additional step as the coverage level $\alpha \in [0, 1]$ by definition.
 We show the results of RAPS' performance under distribution shift with or without calibration by QTC in Figure~\ref{fig:raps_prediction_vs_alpha}.
 The results show that while QTC is not able to completely mitigate the coverage gap, it significantly reduces it.

-Recall that RAPS utilizes a hyperparameter $\lambda$, which is the added penalty to the scores of the predictions following the top-$\kreg$ predictions, that can significantly change the cutoff threshold $\tau^\setP$ when we calibrate on the calibration set $\setD^\setP$.
-The regularization amount $\lambda$ also implicitly controls the change in the cutoff threshold $\abs{\tau^\setQ - \tau^\setP}$ when the conformal predictor is calibrated on different distributions $\setP$ and $\setQ$.
-That is, the value of $\abs{\tau^\setQ - \tau^\setP}$ increases with increasing $\lambda$ as long as the distributions $\setP$ and $\setQ$ are meaningfully different, as is the case for all the distribution shifts that we consider.

-Therefore, a good recalibration method should be relatively immune to the choice of $\lambda$ in order to successfully predict the threshold $\tau^\setQ$ based only on unlabeled examples.
-In Figure~\ref{fig:raps_by_lambda}, we show the performance of RAPS under the ImageNetV2 distribution shift for various values of $\lambda$.
-While QTC is able to improve the coverage gap for various choices of $\lambda$, the best performing regression-based baseline method does not generalize well to natural distribution shifts when $\lambda$ is relatively large.
-In contrast, as demonstrated in Figure~\ref{fig:raps_prediction_vs_alpha_regression}, when the regularization amount $\lambda$ is relatively small, the best performing regression-based method of CHR- does very well in reducing the coverage gap of RAPS under various distribution shifts.